dTelecom/server-sdk-js/README.md

 // client joins
 const roomName = 'name-of-room';
 // identifier to be used for participant.
-// it's available as LocalParticipant.identity with livekit-client SDK const participantName = 'user-name';
+// it's available as LocalParticipant.identity with client SDK const participantName = 'user-name';

 const at = new AccessToken('api-key', 'secret-key', {